Dear Experts,

 From India, Bangalore

-Thank you Dr. Raghunath for your valuable suggestions.
-I followed already with the first 2 steps as mentioned by you as I didn't found any exceptional clause in the offer letter except for the joining date which I had replied back to them within the time limit.
+Thank you, Dr. Raghunath, for your valuable suggestions.
+I have already followed the first two steps as mentioned by you as I did not find any exceptional clause in the offer letter, except for the joining date, to which I replied within the time limit.
+I will try to seek advice from an Employment Attorney.
+Can you please share the details of Mediation services as it seems that may be the only option considering the present situation.

 From India, Mumbai